 Finally, after that, you can test the API connection with Postman.

-Here you can learn more about OAuth and dive into the details of setting up OAuth with examples.
+In the following article, you can learn more about OAuth and dive into the details of setting up OAuth with examples.
 Also, you will learn to test Business Central APIs using Postman.

 Arend-Jan Kauffmann video demos on YouTube:

-In addition to the links provided in the post, you can find value in this other resources:
+In addition to the links provided in the post, you can find value in these other resources:

 Arend-Jan Kauffmann blog: